 Omega-3s and Human Health

-Viist our Omega-3 Facts and Sources page to learn more about the types of omega-3s, their role in the body, and the daily intakes recommended by U.S. health agencies and various world health authorities.
+Visit our Omega-3 Facts & Sources page to learn more about the various omega-3s, their roles in the body, and the daily intakes recommended by U.S. and global health authorities.

 In addition, omega-3s are shown to improve the ratio of HDL ("good") cholesterol to total cholesterol, and this ratio is the most accurate predictor of cardiovascular risks.

-We would add this caution: Persons diagnosed with heart disease – especially those using implanted cardiac defibrillators or taking blood thinning drugs – should consult a physician before taking supplemental omega-3s or any other dietary supplement.
+Please note: Persons diagnosed with heart disease especially those using implanted cardiac defibrillators or taking blood thinning drugs should consult a physician before taking supplemental omega-3s or any other dietary supplement.

 To learn more about this critical health issue, see the sidebar at right, titled "America's Sickening 'Omega Imbalance'".